petar-m/EventBrokerSlim/EventBrokerSlim/src/M.EventBrokerSlim.PersistentEvents.PostgreSql/ReadMe.md

 On startup, validation checks that:
 - Every handler with a `handlerName` has its event type registered in `EventRegistry`
-- Every event in `EventRegistry` has at least one named handler
+- Every event in `EventRegistry` has at least one named handler (including `NullPipeline` registrations)

 Set `throwOnValidationErrors: true` for strict mode (default logs warnings).